 Mural Routes is the only member-based not-for-profit arts service organization in Canada dedicated to the creation, development and promotion of public wall art.
 Our vision is to inspire the creation of extraordinary public wall art that serves as a catalyst for community building.

-We create, promote, educate, advise and link artists, organizations and others that are interested in the development of wall art.
 In 2016 we launched the Mural Art Learning Institute (MURALI), a continuum of training programs in all aspects of mural-making.

 What We Do